patr0nus/Fragaria/README.md

 The plist structure is simple and browsing the [existing definitions](Syntax%20Definitions) should provide some enlightenment.
 The plist keys are defined in [MGSSyntaxDefinition.m](MGSSyntaxDefinition.m).

-For much deeper insight see the  `-colour...InRange:withRangeScanner:documentScanner` methods in `SMLSyntaxColouring` and the detailed comments in [MGSSyntaxDefinition.h](MGSSyntaxDefinition.h).
+For much deeper insight see the  `-colour...InRange:withRangeScanner:documentScanner` methods in `MGSSyntaxColouring` and the detailed comments in [MGSSyntaxDefinition.h](MGSSyntaxDefinition.h).

 ## How can I contribute